BackmanLab/PWSpy/docs/source/examples.rst

    :linenos:

-Measuring sigma using only a limited range of the OPD range.
+Measuring Sigma using only a limited range of the OPD signal.
 --------------------------------------------------------------
 .. literalinclude:: ../../examples/limitedOPDSigma.py
    :language: python